sirine-chahma/rintrinio/README.md

 analyse data, but a problem persists that the data can’t be directly analysed from Intrinio objects.
 That is where rintrinio comes in.
-This package will offer a variety of functions that allow users to seamlessly transform Intrinio objects into either R dataframes.
+This package will offer a variety of functions that allow users to seamlessly transform Intrinio objects into dataframes.
 This will enable users of the data to make the most of Intrinio’s reliable and easy-to-use API platform, as well as the analysis capabilities that are available in R’s environment.

 ## rintrinio in the R Ecosystem